tristanlee85/supportportal/README.md

  - Ability to disable mouse wheel scrolling on Credits User field
  - Automatically parse non-linkified URLs in the reply bodies and fixes broken list items that code BBCode
  - Smart date formatter can be customized to either disable or limit the date difference to format
+ - Filter Sets are also available from a menu button at the top toolbar of the full ticket grid

 **Features**:
  - Localized ability to enable/disable specific customizations.
 This functionality can be found under *Settings > Additional Customizations*